 Passengers on a motorcycle should always take steps to protect themselves in the event of a serious crash.
-For example, a passenger should ensure they are wearing a helmet and holding onto the driver or the motorcycle for stability.
+For example, passengers should ensure they are wearing a helmet and holding onto the driver or the motorcycle for stability.
 However, there is still a possibility a passenger could be injured due to the mistake of the motorcyclist or another motorist, which is why it is important for a passenger to understand their legal rights under these circumstances.
-If you were a passenger on a motorcycle during an accident in Arkansas, you should consult with an experienced Fayetteville motorcycle accident lawyer as soon as possible.
-Ken Kieklak, Attorney at Law, is committed to fighting for victims of motorcycle accidents that must contend with large medical bills and severe injuries due to the negligence of another.
-Ken Kieklak is here to explain whether a passenger in a motorcycle accident can sue the driver after a motorcycle accident in Arkansas.
+If you were a passenger on a motorcycle during an accident in Arkansas, you should consult with our experienced Fayetteville motorcycle accident lawyers as soon as possible.
+Our team of attorneys is committed to fighting for victims of motorcycle accidents that must contend with large medical bills and severe injuries due to the negligence of another.

 Suing a Driver for a Passenger’s Injuries in a Motorcycle Accident in Arkansas

 Motorcycles are vehicles that should be operated with extreme care and caution.
 If the operator of a motorcycle acts irresponsibly, there is an increased risk that they could cause a serious accident.
 For a passenger on a motorcycle, it can be especially frightening to ride with a person that is acting negligently.
 Fortunately, a passenger on a motorcycle can hold the driver responsible for a crash.